huaminghuangtw/Second-Brain/Apple Notes/人際關係溝通 Pro Tips.md

 		- Repeating key points back to the speaker in your own words and following on with an additional insight, story, or doorknob.
 	- Principle 4: Make Situational Eye Contact
 		- Deep and connected while they speak.
-		- Organic while you speak - It’s ok to gaze off while you think, but use eye contact to emphasize key points and moments in a story.
+		- Organic while you speak - It's ok to gaze off while you think, but use eye contact to emphasize key points and moments in a story.
 - The RASA Framework
 	- Receive: focus your attention on what the person is saying.
 	- Appreciate: show signs of appreciation.
 	- Summarize: sum up in a few words what the person was telling you.
 	- Ask a good question.
 - **The Vampire Test**
-	- “Whatever excites you, go do it.
-Whatever drains you, stop doing it” - Derek Sivers
+	- "Whatever excites you, go do it.
+Whatever drains you, stop doing it" - Derek Sivers
 	- If, after hanging out with someone you feel worn out and depleted, that person is a vampire.
 	- If, after hanging out with someone you still feel full of energy, that person is not a vampire.
 - Communication is not about saying what we think.
 Communication is about ensuring others hear what we mean.